-Use / Possession of Tobacco
+Use / Possession of Tobacco/E-Cigarettes/Vaping Devices

 All buildings and grounds within the Clarksville Community School Corporation are smoke-free.
 This policy applies to students, faculty, staff, and visitors.
-Therefore, possession and use of all forms of tobacco, including e-cigarettes and paraphernalia, are prohibited before school, during lunch, after school, and at all school functions.
+Therefore, possession and use of all forms of tobacco, including e-cigarettes, vaping devices, and paraphernalia, are prohibited before school, during lunch, after school, and at all school functions.
 This includes areas adjacent to school grounds.
 Violations of the student possession or use of tobacco policy as described above will result in the following disciplinary action:

-1st OFFENSE

-Student will receive two days of in-school suspension.
+1st OFFENSE: Student will receive two days of out-of-school suspension.

-2nd OFFENSE:

-Student will receive four days of out-of-school suspension.
+2nd OFFENSE: Student will receive four days of out-of-school suspension.
 He/she may be required to seek permission from administration to use a restroom for the same period of time.

-3rd OFFENSE:

-Recommend expulsion.
+3rd OFFENSE: Recommend expulsion.